calebc42/calebc42-site/content/experience/lendio-ppp-agent.md

 -   **Task:** To manage a high-volume portfolio, build trust with clients, and drive the completion of forgiveness applications.
 -   **Action:** Made 100+ daily outbound calls to business owners to build trust, provide expert guidance, and drive the collection of applications.
 -   **Result:** Consistently ranked in the top 3 out of 24 agents by successfully submitting 70-120 compliant forgiveness applications per month.

-### Financial Document Analysis and Guidance {#financial-document-analysis-and-guidance}

--   **Situation:** To receive forgiveness, business owners had to submit complex financial documentation.
--   **Task:** To guide clients in calculating their forgiveness amounts and collecting the required financial documentation.
--   **Action:** Guided clients through the process of calculating their precise forgiveness amounts and collecting complex financial documents (IRS Form 941s, payroll reports).
--   **Result:** Enabled clients to submit complete and compliant applications by providing expert guidance.

-### Performance-Based Transition to Full-Time {#performance-based-transition-to-full-time}

--   **Situation:** The role was initially a temporary contract position.
--   **Task:** To perform at a high enough level to warrant a full-time employment offer.
--   **Action:** Consistently exceeded all performance targets and ranked as one of the top agents on the team.
--   **Result:** Earned a transition from a temporary contract to a full-time employee role based on exceptional performance.